Panda Cloud Antivirus: Reviews

 TechRadar's review states "We think that Panda Cloud Antivirus is best viewed as a defense tool rather than a utility for cleaning up a system that's already riddled with infection."

+In a review by Softpedia about the new version of Panda Cloud Antivirus 3.0 it said that the removal of viruses is slow.
+The program would be mainly suitable for Internet users who do not frequently use dangerous and malware-prone sites.

 License

 The free edition of Panda Cloud Antivirus is released under a license.
 Its usage is exclusively allowed for private households, state schools, non-governmental and non-profit organizations.